Tennessee Volunteers women's rowing

 The Tennessee Volunteers women's rowing team is the most recently added sport at the University of Tennessee (UT).
-The team began in 1995 and since then has grown to new heights.
-Since 2014, the team has competed in the Big 12 Conference, which took over the rowing league formerly operated by Conference USA.
+The team began in 1995.
+From 2014 through 2024, the team competed in the Big 12 Conference, which took over the rowing league formerly operated by Conference USA.
 UT is joined in Big 12 rowing by one of its historic rivals in its all-sports league, the Southeastern Conference, in Alabama.
 The Volunteers, then known as Lady Volunteers, won their first conference championship in 2010.

 Along with other UT women's sports teams, it used the nickname "Lady Volunteers" (or the short form "Lady Vols") until the 2015–16 school year, when the school dropped the "Lady" prefix from the nicknames of all women's teams except in basketball.
 In 2017 the “Lady Vol” name was reinstated.

 Overview

-During Lisa Glenn's 19-year stint at UT she has helped guide the 22-year program to seven appearances at the NCAA Championships, including three consecutive full-team selections in 2006, 2007, and 2008.
-Glenn helped propel the Lady Vols to new heights in the 2010 season, leading the Lady Vols to its first-ever Conference-USA rowing championship.
-Glenn was also named C-USA Coach of the Year for her efforts in helping the Lady Vols accomplish this historic achievement.
+During former head coach Lisa Glenn's 19-year stint at UT, she helped guide the 22-year program to seven appearances at the NCAA Rowing Championships, including three consecutive full-team selections in 2006, 2007, and 2008.
+In the 2010 season, Glenn led the Lady Vols to its first-ever Conference-USA ("C-USA") rowing championship.
+Glenn was also named C-USA Coach of the Year for her efforts in steering the Lady Vols.
 Under Glenn's guidance, senior Laura Miller was named the C-USA rower of the year, while three other Lady Vols captured All-Conference honors.

-Glenn is only the second coach in Lady Vol rowing history, Glenn has a strong track record of producing stellar student-athletes.
+Glenn maintained a strong track record of producing stellar student-athletes.
 Five Lady Vols have taken home All-America accolades.
 Former rower Erin-Monique Shelton garnered second-team honors for the third consecutive year in 2008, joining Chelsea Pemberton as the only Tennessee rowers to earn All-America honors three times in a row.

-In 2007-08, the Lady Vol rowing team garnered new heights for the program.
 For the first time in Tennessee history, Head Coach Lisa Glenn guided one of her shells to the grand finals at the NCAA Championship, and the team’s third consecutive full-team appearance at the event.
 The fifth-place showing by the 2V8+ in the grand final was the programs best finish.